- Curriculum/Instruction Home

 SEL Curriculum and Practices

-Beginning in 2017, specific elementary classrooms at Greenbrier Elementary (and in 2018, at Clark Elementary) have piloted social-emotional practices and curriculum.
+Beginning in 2017, specific elementary classrooms at Greenbrier Elementary (and in 2018, at Clark Elementary) have piloted special SEAL (Social, emotional, and academic learning) classrooms to innovate and refine an intensive approach to social-emotional practices and curriculum.
 In addition, our alternative learning center, Lugo-McGinness Academy, is very intentional in supporting the social and emotional growth of its students.
 The success of these programs has inspired the spread of these practices across our Charlottesville schools.

-In 2018-19, we are systematically implementing a division-wide SEL curriculum in our pre-K and kindergarten classes, and this curriculum will expand by a grade level each year.
+In 2018-19, we implemented a division-wide SEL curriculum in our pre-K and kindergarten classes, in 2019-20, we are adding first grade this commitment.
+This curriculum will expand by a grade level each year.

 This curriculum uses both nationally recognized and local resources: